Volunteer FAQs

 Does the children’s family member diagnosed with an advanced serious illness need to be in hospice to attend the group?

-Your family member does not need to be on hospice to participate in Pathways.
-Pathways is here to support your family after the diagnosis of an advanced serious illness (late stage cancer, ALS, and advanced neurological disease) through that journey.
-Your family member can continue to seek treatments, medical care, and maintain hope.
+Waiting until your family member is on hospice may be too late for your family to participate.
+Pathways is here to support your family after the diagnosis of an advanced serious illness (such as late stage cancer, ALS, and advanced neurological disease).
 Families have shared that having support earlier on the path helps with anxiety and not feeling so alone.
+Through the journey, your family member can continue to seek treatments, medical care, and maintain hope.
+Please contact the Pathways Coordinator if your person’s prognosis is less than three months to discuss other resources.

 Do we have to wait long before we can attend a Pathways group?

 The Pathways Coordinator will discuss the group with you and send forms to complete prior to attending the group.
-Once the forms are received by the coordinator, your family can participate in the next Pathways group that meets.
+Once the forms are received by the coordinator, your family can participate in the next Pathways group.

 What do you offer for a young adult who has a family member living with an advanced serious illness?